rodrivas78/Ballistic-Challenge/README.md

 FINAL CONSIDERATIONS

 It is possible to use this physics engine to elaborate other games, as well as several other interesting experiences.
-Example:

-Try to implement a Lunar Lander by adding accelerations on the AX and AY vectors during the main loop (lines 70 through 90).

 ----------------------------------------------------------------------------------------------